Probing Dec-POMDP Reasoning in Cooperative MARL

 4. audit behaviours

 The information-theoretic diagnostics below audit different facets of Dec-POMDP-style behaviour under the trained policy distribution.
+They are diagnostic readings of sampled IPPO/MAPPO behaviours, not causal claims or worst-case/best-case properties of the environment.
 Click a panel to pin its information flow; hover a coloured variable in a formula to highlight the matching trajectory cells.

 Source